mikalaiyurkin/umlcharter/docs/sequence_diagram/README.md

 _NB 1!
 The groups cannot be nested._

 _NB 2!
-Unfortunately, at the moment of writing, the D2 does not support the grouping of participants._

-_NB 3!
 You can group the participants that initially were not close to each other, and the order of the participants within the groups can differ from the order defined initially.
 The order of participants in group has the higher priority then the order of participants defined initially_